UK ad agencies rethink the university degree as a job requirement - Digiday

 But it’s not all altruistic.
 Dentsu Aegis claims its entry-level resignation rate has dropped 9 percent compared to the previous year, since it swapped CVs for speed interviews and group briefs.
 OgilvyOne is also doing away with CVs, to its CEO Jo Coombs’ relief.
 “That way you can avoid seeing the same old portfolios doing the same old rounds in the same old agencies,” she added.

 From next month, Ogilvy will follow the model of its Pipe program to give CVs less importance on its entry-level fellowship for wannabe account planners and project managers.
-Instead, applicants will be asked to describe themselves in 140 characters and submit an example of a creative piece of work.
-Those selected will go on to a group stage, where they are tasked with creating a campaign for the agency.
-After that, 50 candidates are chosen to have speed-dating sessions with 12 senior execs from the company for the final stage of the process.
+On this Pipe program, applicants were asked to describe themselves in 140 characters and submit an example of a creative piece of work.
+Those selected went on to a group stage, where they were tasked with creating a campaign for the agency.
+After that, 50 candidates were chosen to have speed-dating sessions with 12 senior execs from the company for the final stage of the process.

 MediaCom, which has been running an apprenticeship program for six years, has found that candidates who take what head of diversity Nancy Lengthorn called “unconventional” routes to its business are more loyal.
 She believes MediaCom apprentices are 20 percent more likely to stay with the business.